-One of the most potentially transforming procedures for your body is the Abdominoplasty (Tummy Tuck).
-Dr. Lawrence Tong has close to10 years of practice experience providing patients with this procedure.
-Listed as the 5th most common cosmetic surgery procedure in 2010, according to ASPS statistics, an Abdominoplasty aims to achieve a thinner, flatter, tighter, and stretch mark free abdomen.
-It does this by addressing the main components that affect the appearance of the abdomen: excess skin, excess fat, and lax abdominal muscles
+One of the most potentially transforming procedures for your body is abdominoplasty (tummy tuck).
+Dr. Lawrence Tong has more than 17 years of practice experience performing this dynamic surgery for Toronto patients.
+Listed as one of the most common cosmetic surgery procedures according to ASPS statistics, abdominoplasty aims to achieve a thinner, flatter, tighter, and stretch mark-free midsection.
+A tummy tuck can achieve this aesthetic by addressing the main components that affect the appearance of the abdomen: excess skin, excess fat, and lax abdominal muscles.

 The aesthetically ideal abdomen is flat.
-There are no stretch marks, and there is no hanging skin.
-The musculature is firm, and there is only a modest fat layer.
-Pregnancy and/or weight gain/loss are the most common causes of an altered abdominal appearance.
+There are no stretch marks or hanging skin present and musculature is firm, with only a modest layer of fat.
+Pregnancy and/or weight gain or loss are the most common causes of an altered abdominal appearance.
 These events cause changes that result in stretch marks, lax abdominal musculature, or excess fat.
 Exercise can improve the thickness of the fat layer, but exercise has no effect on stretch marks, and will not shrink the skin.
 If there is significant muscle laxity, it cannot be corrected with exercise alone.

-An Abdominoplasty can achieve impressive rejuvenation of the abdomen because it addresses the three main components that contribute to an undesirable abdominal appearance (skin, fat, and muscle).
-If you have some or all of the following concerns, a Tummy Tuck could be just the procedure to help you.
+An abdominoplasty can achieve impressive rejuvenation of the abdomen, as the body sculpting surgery addresses the three main components that contribute to an undesirable abdominal appearance (skin, fat, and muscle).
+If you have some or all of the following concerns, a tummy tuck could be just the procedure to help you achieve your goals.

 - Fat: When the skin is removed, the accompanying fat attached to the skin is also removed.
-Supplementary Liposuction may also be performed to further thin out any remaining fat on the rest of the abdomen during Tummy Tuck.
-Fat may or may not be an issue for patients needing Tummy Tuck due to massive weight loss (e.g. bariatric surgery).
+Supplementary liposuction may also be performed to further thin out any remaining fat on the rest of the abdomen during tummy tuck surgery.
+Excess fat may still be an issue, even for patients seeking a tummy tuck as a result of massive weight loss (i.e. bariatric surgery).

-- Lax Muscles: Just as skin can be stretched, the abdominal muscles can be stretched, thinned, and weakened with pregnancy and/or weight gain.
-The medical term for the separation is known as diastasis recti.
-The central connective tissue is actually stretched out, and while exercise can strengthen the muscles, no amount exercise can return the muscles position back to their original position, if the diastasis is large.
-During Abdominoplasty, the muscles are brought back to their initial position, and often made even tighter.
-The effect is to create an internal girdle that leaves you with a flat and possibly concave abdomen, with a slimmer waistline.
+- Lax muscles: Just as skin can be stretched, the abdominal muscles can also be stretched, thinned, and weakened with pregnancy and/or weight gain.
+The medical term for the separation of muscles is known as diastasis recti.
+The central connective tissue is literally stretched out and while exercise can strengthen the muscles, no amount of exercise can return the muscles back to their original position if the diastasis is large.
+During abdominoplasty, the muscles are brought back to their initial positioning and often made even tighter.
+The effect is to create an internal ‘girdle’ that leaves you with a flat and possibly concave abdomen, as well as a slimmer waistline.

-If you have some or all of the following problems, you may be a candidate for a Tummy Tuck:
+If you experience some or all of the following issues, you may be a candidate for a tummy tuck:

 - Excess abdominal skin/loose abdominal skin with or without excess abdominal fat